MCC’s Brigitte Knopf nominated to help prepare UN Climate Action Summit

 Special event scheduled for September in New York to mobilize political energy at the highest level.

-Brigitte Knopf from the Berlin climate research institute MCC (Mercator Research Institute on Global Commons and Climate Change) has been nominated for a new Science Advisory Group recently convened by the United Nations.
+Brigitte Knopf from the Berlin-based climate research institute MCC (Mercator Research Institute on Global Commons and Climate Change) has been nominated for a new Science Advisory Group recently convened by the United Nations.
 Its tasks are to support the preparations for the special Climate Action Summit scheduled for September 23rd in New York and to provide scientific advice to UN Secretary General António Guterres.
 The Group is an international expert panel chaired by Petteri Taalas, Secretary General of the World Meteorological Organization in Geneva, and Leena Srivastava, Vice Chancellor of the TERI School of Advanced Studies in New Dehli.

 Guterres has invited world leaders, from government, finance, business, and civil society, to this special event to take place a few months ahead of the next UN Climate Change Conference in Chile (COP25).
 The aim is to mobilize political and economic energy at the highest level to advance climate action: “I want to hear about how we are going to stop the increase in emissions by 2020, and dramatically reduce emissions to reach net-zero emissions by mid-century”, he announced.